CS4SG/CS4SG.github.io/_projects/Teaching Responsible Computing.md

 We have currently targeted a mix of courses: three required courses (spanning the first year, sophomore and senior year) for the BS Computer Science degree, one popular elective and created one new elective.
 Here is a quick overview of the courses that we targeted:

 - _Required courses_
-    - First year seminar ([CSE 199](https://cse.buffalo.edu/faculty/ahunt/classes/internet/)): Module on history, society and diversity and module on societal computing were targeted.
+    - First year seminar ([CSE 199](https://cse.buffalo.edu/faculty/ahunt/classes/internet/)): Module on history, society and diversity,  module on societal computing and module on making computing anti-racist were targeted.
 Each module is a two week long combination of lectures and in-class activities.
 CSE 199 is required for BS Computer Science and BS Computer Engineering programs.
     - Algorithms course ([CSE 331](http://www-student.cse.buffalo.edu/~atri/cse331/fall19/index.html)): Homework assignments and a project based on access to high-speed Internet in Western New York (WNY) were introduced.
 CSE 331 is required for the BS Computer Science program.
     - Capstone course ([CSE 442](https://cse.buffalo.edu/~mhertz/2019fall/cse442/)): Students review a made-up dossier of government data to identify if an individual should be added to the government’s No-Fly list.
 Students must then discuss biases in the data provided and, finally, how they would respond if their job assigned them to the team automating this analysis.
 A second assignment asks students to document the ethical implications of the capstone project they chose.
 CSE 442 is the capstone course for the BS Computer Science program.
 - _Existing elective_